Purpose

 2. Stanford University, Stanford, California, USA

 One (1) Award (initially) will be offered annually for undergraduate study.
-Award will provide a minimum of US$12,500 in cash, with possible other Stanford Financial Awards through Stanford’s Under-graduate Financial Aid Program.
+The award will provide a minimum of US$12,500 in cash, with possible other Stanford Financial Awards through Stanford’s Under-graduate Financial Aid Program.

 3. Cornell University, Ithaca, New York, USA

-One (1) Award annually for graduate study of US$10,000 minimum, plus possible additional Financial Aid Awards from Cornell’s Dept. of Global Development for Graduate (MPS and esp.
-Ph.D.)
-Students.
+One (1) Award annually for graduate study of US$10,000 minimum, plus possible additional Financial Aid Awards from Cornell’s Dept. of Global Development for Graduate Students (MPS and Ph.D. students).

 xx